 - Caldo de Queso: You get this rich and creamy cheese soup that’s packed with flavors of chilies, cheese, potatoes and more.
 This is definitely on my list to try!

-- Coyotas: These traditional Hermosillo cookies, filled with piloncillo (unrefined Mexican sugar) and wrapped in a tasty flour crust, sounds like the perfect thing to have after dinner!
+- Coyotas: These traditional Hermosillo cookies, filled with piloncillo (unrefined Mexican sugar) and wrapped in a tasty flour crust.

 - Carne Asada Tacos: With this type of marinated meat being a specialty in this area, carne asada tacos sound like something you should not leave off your list!